wangfeng200322-code/orgchart_neo4j/README.md

    - Console and file output
    - Error tracking for all operations

+4. **Admin API key protection**
+   - Upload endpoint requires header `X-API-Key` matching the SSM SecureString `orgchart_admin_api_key`.

 Notes
 - The EC2 instance is t2.micro as requested.
 This is sufficient for the frontend and backend containers.
 - Neo4j runs as a managed service in AuraDB.
-- The backend reads Neo4j credentials from AWS Systems Manager Parameter Store.
+- The backend reads Neo4j credentials and admin API key from AWS Systems Manager Parameter Store.
-- The parameter `neo4j_connection_json_string` must be created manually before deployment.
+- The parameters must be created manually before deployment.